Real spectra in one-dimensional single-band non-Hermitian Hamiltonians: Abstract

 \section{Abstract}

 In general, the energy spectrum of a non-Hermitian system turns out to be complex, which is not so satisfactory since the time evolution of eigenstates with complex eigenvalues is either exponentially growing or decaying.
-Here we provide a sufficient and necessary condition of the real spectrum under open boundary conditions for one-dimensional non-Hermitian tight-binding Hamiltonians.
+Here, we provide a sufficient and necessary condition of the real spectrum under open boundary conditions for one-dimensional non-Hermitian tight-binding Hamiltonians.
 The necessity is directly related to the fact that the generalized Brillouin zone in one dimension is a closed loop with the origin in its interior.
-For some simple models, we demonstrate the sufficiency by analytically determining when the preimage of the characteristic polynomial contains a loop and showing that this loop is just the generalized Brillouin zone itself.
-For more complex models, the numerical results are shown.
+We also establish the sufficiency by analytically determining when the preimage of the characteristic polynomial contains a loop and showing that this loop is just the generalized Brillouin zone itself, in some simple models first and then general one-band models.
+We demonstrate our conclusions on various non-Hermitian model examples with longer-range hopping.
 Our results indicate that real spectra are more common than one may have expected in non-Hermitian systems and are helpful for designing non-Hermitian models with real spectra.